Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

 \subsection{Comments on the overlapping of regime 1 and 2}

 As has been introduced in Section~\ref{RS_ModelingTFlame}, the two regimes for the temperature modeling have been defined such that there is an overlap between them within the design space.
-The operation points I and J (see Table~\ref{TC_OPTable}) both belong the regime 1 and 2 and the same shall hold for any operation point whose product of hydrogen and oxygen is between those of OP I and J.
+The operation points I and J (see Table~\ref{TC_OPTable}) both belong to regime 1 and 2 and the same shall hold for any operation point whose product of hydrogen and oxygen is between those of OP I and J.

 For this reason, for these points there are two concurring solutions from regime 1 and 2, whose consistency therefore should be examined.
 This is why the CRN predictions for a further operation point out of the overlapping region (OP R) have been evaluated.
-The results for OPs I, J and R for regime 1 and 2 are shown in Figure~\ref{RS_OverlappingResults}; note that for regime 2 the updated results with all available operation points (except R) seen during calibration has been used.
-It is observed that for regime 1, the PDF curves are broader than for regime 2, which is a general observation already discussed and not surprising.
-All mean predictions for regime 2 are still within one standard deviation of the mean result for regime 1, whereas this does not hold the other way around for OP I. For OP J, the mean predictions for regime 1 and two are almost the same and both show are rather high standard deviation of 0.059 and 0.037, respectively.
-For OP I, the prediction of regime 1 is better than the one of regime 2.
+The results for OPs I, J and R for regime 1 and 2 are shown in Figure~\ref{RS_OverlappingResults}.
+All mean predictions for one regime are still within one standard deviation of the mean result for the other regime, except fro OP J, for which the prediction in regime 2 is outside the $1\sigma$-region of regime 1.
+For OP R, the mean predictions for regime 1 and 2 are quite close to each other.
+For OP J, the prediction of regime 1 is better than the one of regime 2.
 For OP R, no such statement on the mean prediction is possible as there is no validation data for this point available.

-All together, it can be stated that the result in the overlapping region are not entirely consistent and a redefinition of the boundary between the two regimes should be considered.
-E.g., it may be possible to define just one operation point as the boundary, which in the present case could be OP J, as it has been seen that at least the predictions are very close to each other for that point.
-However, in general it is an issue that there is a step in the magnitude of the model error, i.e. the standard deviation and its multiples, between the two regimes.
-Therefore, the proper definition of the boundary, or, possibly a boundary layer, between the two modeling regimes is an open issue that has to be further investigated for the current application case and for general application cases.
+All together, it can be stated that the results in the overlapping region are not entirely consistent but the deviations are still acceptable.
+Still, a redefinition of the boundary between the two regimes can be considered.
+E.g., it may be possible to define just one operation point as the boundary, where the mean predictions are very close.
+In doing so, not only the mean prediction but also the consistency between the standard deviations, which quantify the model error, is to be considered.